sapieneptus/syrenparken-2/README.md

 # Dogs

 The dog food is in the rec room closet.
 They are good at self-regulating their feed, so please just keep the food and water bowls full.
-The water bowl will need to be washed a few times a day as Bowser kind of slobbers into it while he's drinking from it.
+The water bowl will need to be washed a few times a day (ideally whenever refilling) as Bowser kind of slobbers into it while he's drinking from it.
 They can share a water bowl but keep separate food bowls.

 Both dogs know "Sit", "Down", "Stay", "Speak" and "Paw".
 Peach is more likely to respond when she can see a treat.